top of page

 • Checking heating systems and weatherproofing your home

-• Organizing paperwork and finances before year-end
+• Organizing paperwork and finances before year-end (so you are not overwhelmed in tax season)

 Farmers’ markets often have late-season harvests, perfect for preserving or freezing.